Samantha Lozano has not only lost 61kg by following the 28 Day Weight Loss Challenge but she’s also saved over $15,000 in the last 18 months!!!!!!

 Utilise your garden herbs and baby spinach can be grown very easily even in pots so can tomatoes and growing them yourself can save you heaps of money and they are so fresh.

-“I am very proud of the fact we could get on top of debit and start saving for a well deserved holiday and still lose weight and eat yummy food,” she says.
+“I am very proud of the fact we could get on top of debt and start saving for a well-deserved holiday and still lose weight and eat yummy food,” she says.